laravel-workflow/laravel-workflow.github.io/docs/how-it-works.md

 The need for determinism comes into play when the events are replayed.
 In order for the workflow to rebuild the correct state, the code for each activity must produce the same result when run multiple times with the same inputs.
 This means that activities should avoid using things like random numbers (unless using a side effect) or dates, as these will produce different results each time they are run.

-The need for idempotency comes into play when the workflow is resumed after a crash or other interruption.
-If an activity is not idempotent, it is possible for it to produce different results each time it is run.
-This could cause the workflow to become out of sync with the current state of the system.
-For example, if an activity charges a customer and is not idempotent, rerunning it after a crash could result in the customer being charged twice.
+The need for idempotency comes into play when an API fails to return a response even though it has actually completed successfully.
+For example, if an activity charges a customer and is not idempotent, rerunning it after a a failed response could result in the customer being charged twice.
 To avoid this, activities should be designed to be idempotent.